-On the contrary, sometimes, your guilt may be a result of positive emotions.
+Sometimes, your guilt may be a result of positive emotions.
 For example, you may feel a sense of relief that your mom or dad will finally be in a safe place and receive appropriate care, and you'll finally have more time for yourself.

 Also, some people feel these emotions even when their loved ones are cooperative and enthusiastic about nursing home care.
 Despite how normal or common guilt and other difficult emotions are, they can also be harmful.